Brett Morris: 2010

-Morris kept up his try-scoring form early in the season, scoring a hat-trick in round 2 against his twin brother's team, the Canterbury-Bankstown Bulldogs.
+Morris kept up his try-scoring form early in the season, scoring a hat-trick in round 2 against his twin brother's team, Canterbury.
 He was selected on the wing for Australia in the 2010 Anzac Test, scoring both of Australia's tries in the 12–8 win.
 Morris made his debut for New South Wales in game 1 of the 2010 State of Origin series, playing on the wing in the Blues 28–24 loss at ANZ Stadium, He played all three matches of the series in the NSW 3–0 series loss.
 Later on the season, Morris played on the wing in 2010 NRL Grand Final against the Sydney Roosters, helping St. George Illawarra to their first premiership as a joint-venture in their 32–8 win.
 The grand final victory ended 31 years of hurt for St. George fans of the joint-venture as the club had gone close on numerous occasions to ending their drought.
 Morris finished the 2010 NRL season as the Dragons highest tryscorer with 20 tries in 25 matches.
 He was later selected for Australia 2010 Four Nations squad, playing in 4 matches and scoring 3 tries in the tournament, including playing on the wing in the loss against New Zealand in the Final.

 2011

 During the pre-season, Morris played for the NRL All Stars against the Indigenous All Stars.
 In the 2011 World Club Challenge match, against Super League premiers the Wigan Warriors, Morris was named man-of-the-match after scoring two tries in the Dragons 21–15 victory at DW Stadium.
 In the 2011 Anzac Test, Morris played in the 20–10 win over New Zealand.
 He played in 2 matches for New South Wales in the 2011 State of Origin series.
-In round 20, against the Canberra Raiders, Morris played his 100th NRL match, scoring a try in the Dragons 24–19.
+In round 20, against the Canberra Raiders, Morris played his 100th NRL match, scoring a try in St. George Illawarra's 24–19.
 He scored 10 tries in his 21 matches for the Dragons.

 2012

-On 21 February 2012, Morris re-signed with the Dragons for a further 3 years until the end of the 2015 NRL season.
+On 21 February 2012, Morris re-signed with St. George Illawarra for a further three years until the end of the 2015 NRL season.
 From the Dragons 36–12 win against the Wests Tigers at Jubilee Oval in round 3, Morris was shifted from his usual position on the wing to fullback by coach Steve Price.
 Morris also played at fullback for NSW Country Origin in their 24–22 loss to NSW City in Mudgee.
 Morris played a match for the New South Wales in the 2012 State of Origin series, playing in game 3 on the wing and scoring a try in the Blues 21–20 loss at Suncorp Stadium.
 Morris finished the 2012 NRL season as the Dragons highest tryscorer with 14 tries in 23 matches.